wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 > Does it need to be accessible?

 By accessible I mean, do you want the dashboards to be shareable?
 Do you want people to have to log in to see the details on your dashboards?
 Do you want them to be openly accessible but only show certain periods of time?
+Are these things offered as part of the tooling's features?

 > What data sources does it support?

 Data sources are where your data is coming from that these metrics are using for their calculations.
 It could be an excel sheet, a messaging queue, a database... there are a lot of options.
+Does it support the data sources that you want to be building your metrics off / against?

 > Can the tool cover the type of queries you will be most commonly using?